idiap/torgo_asr/README.md

 ### Description
 ASRdys is a Kaldi recipe to build an ASR for speakers with dysarthria.
 The recipe works on the Torgo database [1] so you need to obtain this data first and include its location into the path.sh file.
-Several models are used in the pipeline implemented in run.sh.
+Several models are used in the pipeline implemented in run.sh/runMultipleSubtests.sh.

 ### Usage